NixOS/nix.dev/source/tutorials/nixos/integration-testing-using-virtual-machines.md

 Tests can utilize multiple virtual machines.

-This example uses the use-case of a REST interface to a Postgres database.
+This example uses the use-case of a [REST](https://en.m.wikipedia.org/wiki/REST) interface to a [PostgreSQL](https://www.postgresql.org/) database.
 The following example Nix expression is adapted from [How to use NixOS for lightweight integration tests](https://www.haskellforall.com/2020/11/how-to-use-nixos-for-lightweight.html).

 This tutorial follows [PostgREST tutorial](https://postgrest.org/en/stable/tutorials/tut0.html), a generic [RESTful API](https://restfulapi.net/) for PostgreSQL.